-Daniel described the time of distress such as never occurred since there was a nation until that time.
-But Daniel also provided good news: everyone who is written in the book will be rescued.
-This time of rescue appears to be linked to the time when these believers rescued from distress will be awakened and raised to eternal life.
-Others will be awakened to disgrace and everlasting contempt.
-The rescue may be purely a resurrection to life or to judgment (with disgrace and everlasting contempt).
-We know that this Book of Rescue had the names written in it sometime before the time of distress; the exact time remains unclear.
+Daniel described the time of distress such as never occurred since the nation until that time.
+But Daniel also provided good news: everyone who is written in the book will be rescued.52 This time of rescue appears linked to the time when these believers rescued from distress will be awakened and raised to eternal life.
+Others will be awaken to disgrace and everlasting contempt.53 The rescue may be purely a resurrection to life or to judgment (with disgrace and everlasting contempt).54 We know that this Book of Rescue had the names written in it sometime before the time of distress; the exact time remains unclear.
 Only born-again believers have their names written in the Book of Rescue.
-The Book of Rescue only has names from the nation of Israel written in it.
+The Book of Rescue only has names from the nation of Israel written in it.55

-The Hebrew term for "in [the] book" ("בַּסֶּבֶּר") is a common term for book in the Old Testament.
+The Hebrew term for "in [the] book" ("つまっこ") is a common term for book in the Old Testament.